2022 California Estate and Tax Planning Newsletter

 Old estate plans that make gifts based on formulas tied to an exemption amount that has changed, such as gifts to grandchildren, children from a prior marriage, charity, or others might require revision because the amount of those gifts may be drastically different under current law from what was envisioned.

-Beneficiary designations of retirement accounts and life insurance policies should be reviewed to determine whether they need to be changed (see paragraph 3-G-(ii) on page 5).
+Beneficiary designations of retirement accounts and life insurance policies should be reviewed to determine whether they need to be changed [see paragraph 3-G-(ii)].

 Legal title to trust assets should be in the name of the trust.
-Also, for married couples, how title is held (i.e., joint tenancy or community property) may affect the basis adjustment on the death of the first spouse as discussed in paragraph 11 on page 8.
+Also, for married couples, how title is held (i.e., joint tenancy or community property) may affect the basis adjustment on the death of the first spouse as discussed in paragraph 11.

 Gifts to certain irrevocable trusts, particularly life insurance trusts, might trigger withdrawal rights for its beneficiaries.
 Written notice of those rights must be given (“Crummey” notices).
 Failure to send these notices may result in adverse tax consequences.

 Designations of individuals named as fiduciaries (e.g., guardians for minor children, trustees, executors, conservators, financial agents under durable powers of attorney, and health care agents) should be reviewed to ensure that they still are appropriate.

 19. Same-Sex Marriages; Registered Domestic Partnerships.
 The U.S. Supreme Court has held that same-sex couples have a Constitutional right to marry.
 This decision may significantly impact an estate plan and may have important tax (as well as marital dissolution and property settlement) consequences.
 Below is a list of some of those consequences, many of which may be retroactive.

 - The availability of the marital deduction for both gift and estate taxes, including the ability to transmute separate property of one spouse to community property (or vice versa) without negative gift tax consequences.